benjie/.dev/pages/graphql/errors.md

 If you request an item of data through GraphQL, and that datum does not exist, then the GraphQL schema should return `null`, not an error, since `null` already means the data does not exist.
-(Corrollary: if you request a collection of data and there is no data to return then an empty array should be returned, rather than `null`.)
+(Corollary: if you request a collection of data and there is no data to return then an empty array should be returned, rather than `null`.)